 Educating yourself is key to enabling you to feel confident and comfortable about what to expect and all the potential outcomes of the procedure.
 Understand that surgery may not fix everything.
 It can make a difference in how you feel and function, but it should not be considered a “cure-all”.
 Building up your core with physical therapy, maintaining a healthy diet and regular exercise, and avoiding unhealthy habits such as smoking and drinking are all beneficial to improving your condition, helping you to heal faster, and avoiding discomfort in the future.

-For more information on spinal surgery or to schedule a consultation, contact our Plano, TX office today at (972) 806-1188.
+For more information on spinal surgery or to schedule a consultation, contact our Frisco, TX office today at (972) 806-1188.